 So instead of leaving feeling grateful and positive about your organisation, Jack feels disappointed; let down.
 Like he meant nothing to you all along.

-That’s a shoddy last impression for departing employees.
-And given that more UK employees are leaving their jobs than ever, it’s a problem worth getting a handle on.
+That’s a poor last impression for departing employees.
+And given the Big Resignation paved the way for lots of employees waving goodbye to their employer, it’s a problem worth getting a handle on.
+Here’s why better employee offboarding matters and how to fix it.

 Employee offboarding is the process of supporting an employee to leave their role or company, aiming to make the transition as smooth as possible for all sides.
+Offboarding happens whenever any employee moves on (regardless of their exit reason) and involves:

 • Recovering company equipment